 Conflict of Interest-State any potential conflict of interest here.
 Although assessing whether a conflict of interest exists can be difficult, as a guideline consider whether it would be embarrassing should the potential conflict become publicly known.
-If there are no conflicts of interest, this should be stated.
-For more information, please see the Conflicts of Interest section of the website, at http://ledger.pitt.edu/ojs/ledger/conflicts.
+This section may be omitted if no conflict of interest exists.